Residents of Institutions for NA

 Is designated as the NA authorized representative by a responsible center official.

 Completes all other NA authorized representative requirements.
-See Authorized Representative for a complete list of requirements.
+See

-Only the authorized representative submits applications and change reports for NA benefits while the participant is residing at the DAATC.
+●Only the authorized representative submits applications and change reports for NA benefits while the participant is residing at the DAATC.

-The NA authorized representative is required to sign the application, or change report, and conduct the interview on behalf of the participant.
+●The NA authorized representative is required to sign the application, or change report, and conduct the interview on behalf of the participant.

 The NA authorized representative needs to be familiar with the participant's circumstances.
 The center representative needs to carefully review a resident’s circumstances with the participant before applying.
 The center is responsible for all of the following: